-- a restriction on trading in Company shares to the period of four months following the release of half year and full-year reports.
-Directors and employees are also restricted from trading in Company shares for 24 hours following any announcement by the Company to the ASX; - any Director or executive manager intending to buy or sell shares in the Company or any company in which the Company has an interest is required to notify the Chairman or the Company Secretary of his/her intentions before proceeding with the transaction; and - Directors, managers and staff are not permitted to deal in the Company's securities if they are in possession of material information which is not available to the share market, but if it were, may impact the value at which the securities are traded.
+- a 'blackout period' restricting trading in Company shares for the period of two months prior to the release of half year and full-year reports.
+Directors and employees are also restricted from trading in Company shares for 24 hours following any announcement by the Company to the ASX; - any Director or key manager intending to buy or sell shares in the Company or any company in which the Company has an interest is required to notify the Chairman or the Company Secretary of his/her intentions before proceeding with the transaction; and - Directors, managers and staff are not permitted to deal in the Company's securities if they are in possession of material information which is not available to the share market, but if it were, may impact the value at which the securities are traded.